rh-impact/fiware-hackathon-2023/roles/inspire_mission_impossible_issue/templates/documentation-specialist.md

 - Work with your visualization specialist to document the deployment visualization tools to your OpenShift Local environment.
 - Document how to visualize your data using your tools.
 - Add any screenshots, videos or other visualizations you come up with to enhance your team's accomplishments.
+- If you are not sure where obtain or how to visualize {{ MODEL_NAME }} data, you may want to use your imagination.
+Imagine if there was a {{ MODEL_NAME }} sensor in your actual city, or a {{ MODEL_NAME }} sensor in a small scale toy city that you could simulate.
+What kind of sensors could you use?
+How would you design such a simulation in an actual city or a toy city?
+How would you visualize {{ MODEL_NAME }} data in an actual city or a toy city?

 ## The day of the operation is Thursday February 2nd, 2023